 Banking in Ireland

-The major banks in Ireland offer a range of services as well as internet banking options, which are popular and easy to use.
+The major banks in Ireland offer a wide range of services and popular and easy-to-use internet banking options.

 Opening a bank account

 It is easier to open a bank account in Ireland in person than trying to open one before arriving.
-To open an account, expats will need at least their passport and proof of address, but each bank will have their own requirements.
-The account can take some time to activate, so expats in Ireland should plan to keep money elsewhere while this processes.
+To open an account, expats will need at least their passport and proof of address, but each bank will have its own requirements.
+The account can take some time to activate, so you should plan to keep your money elsewhere while this process is being completed.

 ATMs and credit cards

 ATMs are widely available in Irish towns and cities, and it is possible to use a foreign card at most ATMs.
-Credit cards are widely accepted across the country, although card facilities and ATMs may be limited in more remote areas.
+Credit cards are widely accepted nationwide, although card facilities and ATMs may be limited in more remote areas.

 Taxes in Ireland

 Tax status in Ireland depends on an expat's residency status.
-Expats qualify for tax residency if they are in the country for 183 days or more in a tax year, or 280 days over two consecutive tax years.
+If you're a foreigner living in Ireland for 183 days or more in a tax year or for 280 days over two consecutive tax years, you're considered a tax resident.

-Irish residents have to pay tax on income derived from both inside and outside Ireland, while non-residents pay tax only on their income within the country.
+Irish residents pay tax on income derived from both inside and outside Ireland.
+In contrast, non-residents only pay tax on income earned within the country.

-Everyone in Ireland has to pay a standard rate of 20 percent on their taxable income up to a certain amount, which depends on whether the person is single, married or a single parent.
+Everyone in Ireland pays a standard rate of 20 percent on their taxable income up to a certain amount, which depends on whether the person is single, married or a single parent.
 Everything earned above the cut-off point is taxed at 40 percent.

-Ireland has tax treaties with most countries, but there are many legal loopholes and idiosyncrasies involved in this that are best worked out by a professional.
+Ireland has tax treaties with most countries, but there are many legal loopholes and idiosyncrasies involved that a professional can best work out.

 Expat Health Insurance